-- if a mistake is made, he is notified and is allowed up to two replacements to correct his ballot before leaving
+If a mistake is made, he is notified and is allowed up to two replacements to correct his ballot before leaving

-- if a voter's eligibility is questioned at the polls, he has a right to vote a Provisional ballot in the precinct in
+If a voter's eligibility is questioned at the polls, he has a right to vote a Provisional ballot in the precinct in